kataweb/libvmod-urlfilter/README.rst

 When reviewing logs, we notice strange request urls.
 Requests originated from malicious script trying to access an admin/ location.

-A restriction similar to req.url ~ "^/+admin" didn't succedded with a request url encoded and with relative locations: %2f%2E%2fadmin%2f
+A restriction similar to req.url ~ "^/+admin" didn't succeed with a request url encoded and with relative locations: %2f%2E%2fadmin%2f

 We've decided to develop a varnish module to filter client's requests, inspired by coreutils canonicalize.c function: